By: Team Notably Since: Feb 2020 Licence: MIT

 contains a single

-; the tree is built by adding chilrenBlockTreeItems
+BlockTreeItemas theroot; the tree is built by adding chilrenBlockTreeItemsto theroot-

 each

-stores the reference to its parent and childrenBlockTreeItems
+BlockTreeItemstores the reference to its parent and childrenBlockTreeItems, and its own content, throughTreeItem<Block>-

 stores its content, through